Embedded contact homology and open book decompositions: Cobordism maps and direct limits

-\begin{thm}[Hutchings-Taubes] Let $(M_1,\alpha_1)$ and $(M_2,\alpha_2)$ be contact $3$-manifolds and $(X,\omega)$ be an exact symplectic cobordism from $(M_1,\alpha_1)$ to $(M_2,\alpha_2)$.
-Suppose the contact forms $\alpha_1$, $\alpha_2$ are nondegenerate.
-Then for each positive real number $L$ there exists a map: Moreover, the following are satisfied: \begin{enumerate} \item[(i)] Let $J$ be an almost complex structure on $X$ which is $\omega$-compatible and is adapted to the symplectizations of $(M_i,\alpha_i)$ at the positive and negative ends.
-Then $\Phi^L(X,\omega)$ is induced from a chain map which is {\em supported on the $J$-holomorphic curves}, i.e., only if there is a $J$-holomorphic curve from $\gamma$ to $\gamma'$ in $X$. \item[(ii)] The map $\Phi^L(X,\omega)$ on homology only depends on $L$ and $(X,\omega)$, and not on any auxiliary almost complex structure $J$ on $(X,\omega)$. \item[(iii)] If $L<L'$, then the following diagram commutes:
+Moreover, the following are satisfied: \begin{enumerate} \item[(i)] Let $J$ be a regular almost complex structure on $\hat{X}$ which is $\hat{\omega}$-compatible and is adapted to $\alpha_i$ at the positive and negative ends.
+Then $\Phi^L(X,\omega)$ is induced from a (noncanonical) chain map